 You’re ambitious and have spent a lot of time building your career and will continue to do so for many, many years.

-We may be going in a certain direction in our career based on the expectations of others or paths that we were led to at an earlier point in our lives.
-Even worse, we may not realize that we were going in the wrong direction at all or that there was a better path until right before we’re planning to retire or until something happens in our lives that make us rethink our careers.
+You may be going in a certain direction in your career based on the expectations of others or paths that you were led to at an earlier point in your life.
+Even worse, you may not realize that you were going in the wrong direction at all.

 So, what happens when you still feel like something is missing even when you have opportunities to grow in your career through travel, greater leadership positions or any other measure of progress that you may have?